Message about our hiring and operating practices during the COVID-19 pandemic

 The Canadian Mental Health York Region and South Simcoe branch (CMHA-YRSS) is continuing to provide much-needed mental health services.
 As an organization, we are protecting our staff through supporting either working from home, or physical distancing, and other public health directives for essential services staff working on-site.
 Rest assured that your well-being is our top priority and we have appropriate health and safety measures in place at each stage of the recruiting process and throughout our operations.

-Location: In accordance with current public health directives, training will be available both remotely (i.e., via teleconference and videoconferencing technologies) as well as onsite while respecting all public health protocols and physical distancing .
-During the current COVID-19 outbreak, work can be completed from home with equipment provided by CMHA.
-Once public health directives are lifted, the Registered Practical Nurse will be working primarily in the community and our Alliston Office (35 Victoria St E, Unit 1, Alliston, ON L9R 1T3) and will be required to travel within York Region & South Simcoe.
+Location: In accordance with current public health directives, training will be available both remotely (i.e., via teleconference and videoconferencing technologies) as well as onsite while respecting physical distancing.
+During the current COVID-19 outbreak, work can be completed primarily from home with equipment provided by CMHA.
+Once public health directives are lifted, the Case Manager will be working primarily in our Vaughan Office (8271 Keele Street, Vaughan, ON, L4K 1Y2) and will be required to travel within York Region & South Simcoe.

-In addition to compliance with all organizational policies and procedures, the incumbent is also expected to behave ethically, demonstrate competence in effective communication and team building in a collaborative environment and demonstrate confidence in decision-making and in building relationships.
+In addition to compliance with all organizational policies and procedures, the incumbent is also expected to behave ethically, demonstrate competence in effective communication and team building, demonstrate effectiveness in working in a collaborative environment, and demonstrate confidence in decision-making and in building relationships.

 The statements above are intended to describe the general nature and level of work being performed by an individual assigned to the job.
 This information is not constructed to be an exhaustive list of responsibilities, duties and skills required of personnel in the job.

-This position reports to, and is supervised by Manager, People and Team, Assertive Community Treatment Team, South Simcoe
+This position reports to and is supervised by the Manager, People and Teams, ACTT - South West Program.

-Office work, community settings (both remote rural and urban), meetings in clients’ home and travel with clients.
+Office work, community settings, meetings in clients home and travel with clients

 Why work for CMHA York Region?